Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-in.md

 # WS ioB in - State Subscription

-Subscribe to ioBroker state changes in real-time using WebSocket communication with support for single states, wildcard patterns, and multiple predefined states.
+Subscribe to ioBroker state changes in real-time using WebSocket communication with support for single states, wildcard patterns, multiple predefined states, and intelligent value change filtering.

 ## Purpose

 The WS ioB in node allows you to monitor ioBroker states and receive notifications whenever they change.
 It supports three input modes: single state monitoring, wildcard patterns for monitoring multiple states simultaneously, and multiple predefined states with flexible output formats.
+Additionally, it offers intelligent value change filtering to reduce message volume and optimize downstream processing.

 ## Input Modes